wordenfan/crawler_assemble/README.md

 - crawl_4SDemo is a crawler for some page need cookie by login first

 - crawl_selenium is a crawler by useing selenium lib

+- scrapy_multi_thread use multi thread by scrapy frame crawl data of lagou website